Probiotics and Prebiotics for Cats

-The most common reason probiotics and prebiotics are recommended is for regulation of the intestinal tract.
-“Irregularity” is often used as a polite euphemism for diarrhea and constipation, but which should by all rights include flatulence, too.
+The most commonly recommended use for probiotics and prebiotics is regulation of the intestinal tract.
+“Irregularity” is often used as a polite euphemism for diarrhea, constipation, and flatulence.
 In all of these cases, symptoms are accompanied (and sometimes even caused by) changes in an animal’s gastrointestinal bacteria.

-That’s why veterinarians often recommend intestinal bacteria-modulating products for these cats.
 But what exactly are these products and how do they work?
-Are they right for your cats?
+Are they right for your dogs and cats?
 What are their risks?
 Are you missing out if you don’t use them?

 Here’s some background info to help answer these questions: